 Close friends are the people who we create unforgettable memories with, and who know us better than we know ourselves.
 So what do you do when your friend suddenly disappears from your life?
 You reach out but receive no answer.
 As someone diagnosed with Bipolar II, trying to help my friends understand mental illness has always been a challenge.
 The behaviors of someone struggling with mental illness are hard to interpret by others, especially by our close friends

-These are 9 things your friend with depression wants you to know.
+9 things your friend with depression wants you to know…

 1. Depression is…